JaneliaSciComp/SongExplorer/README.md

 # Installation #

-DeepSong can be run on all three major platforms.
+SongExplorer can be run on all three major platforms.
 The installation procedure is different on each due to various support of the technologies used.
 We recommend using Singularity on Linux and Apple Macintosh, and Conda on Microsoft Windows.
 Training your own classifier is fastest with an Nvidia graphics processing unit (GPU).

-TensorFlow, the machine learning framework from Google that DeepSong uses, supports Ubuntu, Mac and Windows.
+TensorFlow, the machine learning framework from Google that SongExplorer uses, supports Ubuntu, Mac and Windows.
 The catch is that TensorFlow (and Nvidia) currently doesn't support GPUs on Macs.
 So while using a pre-trained classifier would be fine on a Mac, because inference is just as fast on the